morris-lab/CellOracle/docs/installation/index.rst

 ^^^^^^^^^^^^^^^^^^^

 - CellOracle was developed using python 3.6.
 It is also tested with python 3.8.
 We do not support python 2.7x or python <=3.5.
-- CellOracle is currently a beta version and it is not available through PyPI or anaconda distribution yet.
-Please install CellOracle from our GitHub repository according to the instruction below.
+- CellOracle is available through `PyPI <https://pypi.org/project/celloracle/>`_.
+You can also download and install celloracle from our `CellOracle  GitHub repository <https://github.com/morris-lab/CellOracle>`_ .

 CellOracle installation using conda and pip
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^